-If you have found yourself reading this post, you most likely already know what an Internship is.
+You most likely already know what an Internship is.
 For those who don't, an internship is typically a position at a company reserved for students.
-Internships allow these student workers to gain some ‘real world’ experience while (hopefully) earning some money.
+Internships allow these student workers to gain some 'real world' experience while (hopefully) earning some money.

 Paid Vs Unpaid Internships

 Some Internships are paid, and some are not.
-Personally, I think unpaid internships are exploitive of young people and should be banned in New Zealand.
-Employers are getting an economic benefit from the work you do, so why shouldn’t you be paid?
-Unpaid internships also disadvantage candidates who don’t have parents who can pay their rent and buy them a box of beers every weekend.
+I think unpaid internships are exploitive of young people and should be banned in New Zealand.
+Employers are getting an economic benefit from your work, so why shouldn't you be paid?
+Unpaid internships also disadvantage candidates who don't have parents who can pay their rent and buy them a box of beers every weekend.
 When you are an unpaid intern, you are classed as a volunteer, so you can say see ya later to any employee rights you think you might be entitled to.
 If a company offers you an unpaid internship, you should really consider if that company is the right choice for you.
-Do they really “value” their employees like they say on their website….. hmm, maybe not.
+Do they really "value" their employees like they say on their website….. hmm, maybe not.

 You can rest assured that any internship you see listed on JobNow is paid.
 We don't allow them otherwise.
 Now that I have got my unpaid internship rant out of the way (I feel much better, thanks for asking), let's look at some of the benefits of an internship.